 In some cases you will give us consent to use your personal information in a certain way.
 If you have given us consent to use your data in a certain way, and we have no other legal basis for doing so, we will rely on your consent.
 There is more information below on your rights regarding consent.
 The activities where we rely on your consent are:

 Keeping in touch with you and sending you information about how our services can help.
-We will also let you know about what is going on at Caron and developments in the industry.
+We will also let you know about what is going on at our firm and developments in the industry.
 We will always give you an option to opt-out of future communications.

 If you are thinking about working with us and have applied for a role either directly or through a recruiter, we will rely on your consent to process your application.
 If you chose to withdraw your consent in these circumstances, then please be aware we may not be able to process your application and will only keep personal information that we are required to by law or to defend a legal claim.